Understanding the Differences Between Medical Socks and Choosing the Right Type for Your Patients

 • Purpose: Compression socks are designed to apply graduated pressure to the legs, which helps improve blood flow back to the heart.
 They are typically used to manage and prevent conditions related to poor circulation, such as varicose veins, deep vein thrombosis (DVT), and edema.

-• Pressure Levels: Compression socks are available in various pressure levels, typically ranging from mild (8-15 mmHg) to extra firm (30-40 mmHg).
+• Pressure Levels: Compression socks are available in various pressure levels, typically ranging from mild or sport grade (8-15 mmHg) to extra firm or post surgical grade (30-40 mmHg).
 The pressure is highest at the ankle and gradually decreases up the leg, aiding in blood circulation.

 • Material and Design: Made from elastic materials, compression socks provide firm support and are commonly available in knee-high or thigh-high lengths.
-According to the American Heart Association (AHA), compression therapy is essential for managing conditions like DVT and chronic venous insufficiency.
+According to the American Heart Association (AHA), compression therapy is essential for helping manage conditions like Deep Vein Thrombosis (DVT) and chronic venous insufficiency by keeping the blood pushed back toward the heart and helping prevent clots in the feet and legs.

 • Purpose: Diabetic socks are specifically designed to minimize the risk of foot injuries and enhance comfort for individuals with diabetes.
 They help prevent complications such as ulcers, blisters, and infections, which can arise from minor foot injuries in diabetic patients.